AaltoSciComp/scicomp-docs/triton/accounts.rst

 -  you must accept :doc:`Triton usage
-   policies <usagepolicy>`: requesting access to Triton cluster at Aalto University, you accept all the conditions listed in the Triton usage policies.
+   policies <usagepolicy>`: requesting access to Triton cluster at Aalto University, you accept all the conditions listed in the Triton usage policies, including the data and privacy policies.
 -  You should tell us your department/school in your account creation request.
 -  Accounts are for